This US couple bought and renovated a 14th-century Italian home - KESQ

 “It took a lot of convincing,” says Leah, a retired art teacher.
 “People thought we were crazy.”

-After spending many hours researching the town via Google Earth, the couple decided to put in an offer of 9,000 euros (4,000 euros under the asking price) and were stunned when it was accepted.
+After spending many hours researching the town via Google Earth, the couple decided to put in an offer of 9,000 euros (equivalent to about $9,650 — 4,000 euros under the asking price) and were stunned when it was accepted.

 While there were a few hitches during the sale process, they were able to travel to Italy to finalize the sale in June 2019.